Heavy rain continues in Japan as mudslides kill four and leave five missing

 Masao Makibuchi, the 68-year-old grandfather of the two boys who died in the disaster, said he heard a loud noise in the morning and found that sediment from a mountain behind the house had hit the second floor.

-Makibuchi, who stayed in the house together with the three, said he tried to push aside mud to save his daughter-in-law and grandsons but could not even progress by 1 meter.
-“I was with them just a moment ago, and now they’re gone in an instant,” he said.
+Masao Makibuchi, who stayed in the house together with the three, said he tried to push aside mud to save his daughter-in-law and grandsons but could not even progress by 1 meter.
+“I was with them just a moment ago, and they’re gone in an instant,” he said.

 The downpours also triggered a mudslide Friday in the city of Unzen, Nagasaki Prefecture, leaving a 59-year-old woman dead and her husband, 67, and their daughter, 32, missing, according to the city government.
 Rescue workers continued their search for them on Monday.